 Odette: I haven't packed or washed my hair, and Father, I get seasick!

+Keep in mind that when this excuse first appeared, it wasn't outlandish at all.
 Back in the days when women generally wore their hair very long and in elaborate hairstyles, and before such things as showers and hair dryers, washing one's hair, drying it, and then putting it back up was a major undertaking.
 It was a legitimate excuse then.